apache/geode-benchmarks/README.md

 ## SNI

-To run a test with SNI we currently have to:
+On AWS, you can run any benchmark on a topology that routes all client-server communication through an SNI proxy (HAproxy).

-`./run_tests.sh -t anytagname --bb sni  -- -DwithSsl=true --tests *PartitionedPutBenchmark`
+To run a test, e.g. `PartitionedGetBenchmark`, with SNI:

-We're limited to just that test because topology is not orthogonal to test&mdash;each test explicitly specifies its topology.
+`./run_tests.sh -t anytagname -- -PwithSniProxy '--tests=PartitionedGetBenchmark'`

-Also we have to provide `-DwithSsl=true` for an SNI test even though no SNI test could work without TLS.
+Since SNI is a feature of TLS, running with the SNI topology incurs TLS overheads.

 ### TODO for SNI
 * ~~verify `StartSniProxy` runs on proxy node~~